 No passengers, no money

 HS rail services are mainly used for passenger transportation; therefore, an essential travel reduction will directly affect them.
-The movement restrictions imposed in 2020 amid the COVID-19 pandemic affected hardly the HS industry across the globe.
+The movement restrictions imposed in 2020 amid the COVID-19 pandemic substantially affected the HS industry across the globe.
 For instance, in Japan, HS passenger traffic dropped by more than half in 2020, recovering slightly in 2021, reaching a ridership of almost 200 million passengers.Another big player in the HS market is Europe, where rail companies also reported significant losses in 2020.
 The European leader, Spain, experienced a decrease in passenger traffic on its AVE service of more than two-thirds, contributing to a substantial drop in total revenue of the rail company in charge (Renfe).
 In France, the story was no different, with the SNCF reporting revenues 14.6 percent lower than the previous year.

 The future looks faster